Herbie Rich: The Buddy Miles Express

 After the Electric Flag broke up, Buddy Miles formed The Buddy Miles Express.
 Rich was one of the four ex-Flag members of the group that joined Miles's new band.
 In addition to Miles and Rich, the group included his brother Billy Rich on bass, Jimmy McCarty on lead guitar, who was formerly with Mitch Ryder and the Detroit Wheels, Terence Clements on tenor sax, and Virgil Gonsales on baritone sax.

 Rich played organ on The Buddy Miles Express debut album, Expressway to your Skull which was released in 1968.
 He also played some sax and co-wrote two songs, "Spot On The Wall" and "Train".
 A short review on the album in the November, 30 issue of Billboard, singled out those two songs as the ones that would give the fuel for the album's quick rise to the charts etc. "Train" Part 1 bw "Train" Part 2 was released as a single on Mercury 72860.

 Jimi Hendrix

 On March 17, 1968, Rich got to play with Jimi Hendrix when Hendrix was invited to Jam with Butterfield on stage at the Café Au Go Go in New York.
 Rich was playing organ.
 Other musicians present were Harvey Brooks on bass, Phil Wilson and Buddy Miles on drums, and James Tatum on sax.

 Rich would play with the Jimi Hendrix Experience.
 One live show was at Winterland in San Francisco on October 11, 1968.
 He joined the group on its cover of Bob Dylan's "Like a Rolling Stone".
-According to review Alan Bershaw, the presence of Rich sent Hendrix into new areas.
+According to reviewer Alan Bershaw, the presence of Rich sent Hendrix into new areas.
 Rich played on other songs like "Lover Man", Hey Joe", "Fire" and "Foxy Lady".
 Carter Shelter of Paste in his May 15, 2017 article, noted his organ playing on "Fire" adding a new dynamic to the song.